 Cats use their eyes to see and interact with us.
 These are special tools that help them go about their daily routines and activities.
 When these get damaged, their entire lifestyle and overall health will be compromised.

-One such problem is corneal ulcers, which, as the name suggests, affect the cornea.
-The cornea is the clear, outer layer of the cat's eyes.
-This is essential for seeing.
+One such problem is a corneal ulcer, which, as the name suggests, affects the cornea.
+The cornea is the clear outer layer of a cat's eye and is essential for vision.

 What Are the Symptoms of Corneal Ulcers in Cats?

-The signs of cat corneal ulcers are generally localized on the eyes themselves, making it somewhat noticeable.
-Here are the common symptoms you’ll be able to notice:
+The signs are generally localized to the eyes, making them relatively noticeable.
+Here are the common observations our veterinarians have.

 Excessive Squinting and Blinking.
-Cats with eye issues, like corneal ulcers, often squint and blink more often.
-This is generally because of the chronic pain and discomfort.
+Cats with eye issues, such as corneal ulcers, often squint and blink more frequently in response to irritation and discomfort.

 Redness and Inflammation.
 The eyes and their surrounding tissues can appear red and inflamed.